BlueBrain/neurocurator/.github/ISSUE_TEMPLATE.md

-_Tell in the title the affected section (References, Annotations, Search, Notebooks) between square brackets and what doesn't work._
+_Tell in the title the affected section (References, Annotations, Search, Notebooks, Installation) between square brackets and what doesn't work._

 Steps: